hackforla/website/.github/ISSUE_TEMPLATE/spell-check-audit.md

 ---

 ### Overview
-We need to audit HfLA codebase files for spelling errors using the VSCode Code Spell Checker extension in order to ensure site quality.
-Results will be categorized as misspellings, false positives in the HfLA spelling audit spreadsheet[^1] and will be resolved in later issues.
+We need to audit HfLA codebase files for spelling errors using the Code Spell Checker extension in VS Code in order to ensure site quality.
+Results will be categorized as misspellings or false positives in the HfLA spelling audit spreadsheet[^1] and will be resolved in later issues.

 ### Action Items
 - [ ] You must use VS Code as your local text editor and install the `Code Spell Checker` VS Code extension[^2]